 |Widgets type: single post elements (title, excerpt, author, date, comments, featured image, terms, custom field)|

 4. Elementor Addon Elements

-Elementor Addon Elements adds some neat new elements that haven’t been featured in any of the previous add-ons.
+Elementor Addon Elements adds 16 neat new elements that haven’t been featured in any of the previous add-ons.

 - Flip boxes